Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Nurses who have been in practice for decades didn’t know their state requires nursing board notification of name or address changes within a certain number of days.
 They didn’t know that criminal convictions, even unrelated to nursing practice, can lead to disciplinary action on their nursing licenses.
 They didn’t know that it is considered professional misconduct to default on child support payments.
 They didn’t know that discipline in one state can result in discipline in another state, even when the license in that second state is inactive or expired.

 Misconceptions about state boards of nursing.
 Many nurses do not understand the mission of the nursing board and think that the board is supposed to be an advocate for individual nurses or for the nursing profession.
 In fact, the board’s mission is to protect the public.
-Members of the board of nursing are not there to advocate for you, but to protect the public from […]
+Members of the board of nursing are not there to advocate for you, but to protect the public from you when […]

 2016-11-21T13:01:39-05:00December 18th, 2015|career, Nursing, nursing perspective|2 Comments